 The majority of today’s financial advisors use social media specifically for business, and many have gained a significant number of new clients because of it.
 In fact, most of them claimed that social media use expedited their selling cycle.
-Obviously, this means that social media can be a very useful tool for growing a business and maintaining client relationships.
+Obviously, this means that social media can be a very useful tool for growing a business and maintaining client relationships by sharing useful and timely content, offers or even webinar sign-ups.
 Consulting with a professional digital marketing firm, such as Paladin Digital Marketing, to assist with your social media marketing strategy may save you lots of time and money in the long run.

 If you’re ready to take the plunge and start using social media for your business, read on.
 Here are some tips to remain compliance-friendly while using social media to grow your business.

 Make Sure Your Social Media Profile Is Compliant To Begin With

 The SEC has formalized guidelines regarding how financial advisors interact on social media platforms.
 Based on these guidelines, many firms maintain strict regulations in regards to social media profiles.
 For example, your firm may require you to set up an account using your work email, as this allows for easier record keeping.
 Additionally, firms usually frown upon using platforms like LinkedIn to offer recommendations and endorsements, as these could be construed as testimonials (which are prohibited).
 Firms may also require all social media posts to contain some kind of pre-approved copy that describes the firm while adhering to industry advertising guidelines.